 There’s so much more that can be done but only a few examples which we talk about on the show.

 How To Get Started?

 There are quite a few resources available for the beginning programmer.
-Jake Snyder and Ryan Adzima did a class at WLPC 2018 teaching the basics of Python using Learn Python 3 The Hardware, a resource Jake highly recommends.
+Jake Snyder and Ryan Adzima did a class at WLPC 2018 teaching the basics of Python using Learn Python 3 The Hard Way, a resource Jake highly recommends.
 They showed attendees how to parse data out of an Ekahau file using Python.